G’Day USA Champions

 The Dow Chemical Company

-Born in Darwin, Andrew N. Liveris is Chairman and Chief Executive Officer of The Dow Chemical Company, a materials, polymers, chemicals and biological sciences enterprise, with 2016 annual sales of nearly $48 billion.
+Born in Darwin, Andrew N. Liveris is the former Chairman and Chief Executive Officer of The Dow Chemical Company, a materials, polymers, chemicals and biological sciences enterprise.

-A recognized global business leader with more than 40 years at Dow, Liveris advocates the criticality of manufacturing worldwide.
+A recognized global business leader with more than 40 years at Dow, Liveris has advocated the criticality of manufacturing worldwide.
 He is the author of Make It in America, which presents a comprehensive set of practical policy solutions and business strategies to achieve the Company’s vision of an ‘Advanced Manufacturing’ economy.
-Liveris has been tapped to lead President Donald J. Trump’s Manufacturing Jobs Initiative, which will identify new ways to spur innovation, revitalize the U.S. manufacturing sector and drive economic growth and prosperity.
+Liveris was tapped to lead President Donald J. Trump’s Manufacturing Jobs Initiative, to identify new ways to spur innovation, revitalize the U.S. manufacturing sector and drive economic growth and prosperity.

 He sits on the Board of Directors of IBM, is Vice Chair of the Business Roundtable, an Executive Committee Member and Past Chairman of the U.S. Business Council, and a member of the Concordia Leadership Council and the Australian government’s Industry Growth Centres Advisory Committee.